 A prospect has questions about availability.
 A resident wants to know why their complaint hasn’t been addressed.
 Even worse, a fair housing complaint has been lodged.
 Now what?

 It is important to understand what kind of information to include in your documentation of a particular situation so that if necessary it will serve your interests at a future time.

+Just like party invitations your documents need to contain who, where, when, and why.
 It is also useful to include any other staff person or resident who was present or has knowledge of the situation.